 Impress your boss and unlock some of your creative ideas by improving your writing.
 Here’s 19 ways that can naturally improve what you write.

 Writing on paper is known to increase memory and critical thinking skills.
 I like to journal in an old-fashioned notebook – because I’m that type, but also because it also makes my words feels more tangible and personal.
 Looking at your own handwriting instantly gives you a connection to the ideas or feelings you wrote.
 This can boost inspiration and honesty in your writing.

 2. Use less words – erase “filler” words like “just,” “like,” “that,” etc.

 I love the book On Writing Well by William Zinsser.
-I read it in college and the number one lesson I learned was to reread your writing and cross out every word that is not needed.
-You would be surprised at the number of unnecessary words or phrases that could be said with one word.
+I read it in college, and the number one lesson I learned was to reread your writing and cross out every word not needed.
+You would be surprised how many unnecessary words or phrases that could be said with less words.
 Filler words often get us.
-We think they make the sentence flow when, in reality, they make decrease readability.
+We think they make the sentence flow when, in reality, they decrease readability.
 Reread your work.
 Delete as many words possible.

 3. Be concrete.
 Specifics such as names of places, people, etc. will bring more life to your writing.